danielbodnar/awesome-stars/BY-LANG.md

 ## PHP

+- [algolia/api-clients-automation](https://github.com/algolia/api-clients-automation) - 🤖 Monorepo of the Algolia API specs and their auto-generated clients and documentation
 - [Leantime/leantime](https://github.com/Leantime/leantime) - Leantime is a goals focused project management system for non-project managers.
 Building with ADHD, Autism, and dyslexia in mind.
 - [wallabag/wallabag](https://github.com/wallabag/wallabag) - wallabag is a self hostable application for saving web pages: Save and classify articles.
 Read them later.
 Freely.
 - [DenverCoder1/readme-typing-svg](https://github.com/DenverCoder1/readme-typing-svg) - ⚡ Dynamically generated, customizable SVG that gives the appearance of typing and deleting text for use on your profile page, repositories, or website.